NYC Department of Housing Preservation and Development

 Initial pilot testing and evaluation of the new materials and distribution channels in 2014 demonstrated the success of these new services: Of more than 2,000 New Yorkers surveyed, an overwhelming majority said the new materials helped them understand the affordable housing application process and increased their awareness of affordable housing opportunities.

-Since 2015, the informational materials have been translated into six languages, and millions of copies have been downloaded and distributed.
+Since 2015, our informational materials have been translated into 17 languages, from Albanian to Yoruba, and millions of copies have been downloaded and distributed.
 Meanwhile, HPD has expanded the Housing Ambassador community outreach strategy and is bringing in professional design assistance on a growing range of projects.

 Video Credit: NYC Department of Housing Preservation and Development